-The Service-Learning Program is unveiling a new digital badge that highlights a student’s commitment to a community issue.
+The Service-Learning Program offers a digital badge that highlights a student’s commitment to a community issue.
 The Service-Learning Badge is a great tool to show employers and graduate schools that a student has applied their learning to meet the needs of the community.

 Why a Badge?
 A Digital Badge allows students to represent their competencies through artifacts that can be displayed on their social media accounts, e-portfolios, and resumes.
 More information about badges at Boise State can be found at https://badges.boisestate.edu/

-To apply for the badge students will need to enroll in the digication group (Service-Learning Badge) and submit all products demonstrating competencies by the end of the semester.
+Deadlines: To apply for the badge students will need to enroll in on Google Forms (Service-Learning Badge form) and submit all products demonstrating competencies by the end of the semester.
 Students may apply for a badge in semesters following the completion of a service project.
-All competencies will need to be demonstrated within a year of their enrollment to the digication community to be considered for a badge.
+All competencies will need to be demonstrated within a year of their enrollment to be considered for a badge.

 Competencies the Badge Represents

 There will be three badges (Bronze – 15 hours of service, Silver – 30 hours, Gold – 45 hours), accessible to any student that completes a service-learning experience in a given semester.
 Students will need to demonstrate competencies in:

 These competencies will be measured through written reflection (or multimedia presentation), evaluation, and time log.
 You may choose to do a written reflection or a multimedia presentation.

 Written Reflection: Students will submit a two page written reflection.
 In this reflection students should articulate the connection between course content, reflect on their personal growth, and demonstrate an understanding of community needs and how to address them.

 The multimedia presentation (poster, video or presentation): This presentation will capture the students’ learning goals, course concept connections, methods, reflection, community need, and impact.
 A rubric will be used to evaluate whether the presentation meets the exhibition standards.
 During the poster session the student will represent their work to their peers, professors, and community partners.